 Humans are flawed, history shows this in many ways by the various atrocities.
 However, we can learn from our mistakes and be better.
 But, we first need to collectively understand (3) things:

 - First, we need to be aware that we are forming an opinion or world view from a place of personal lived experiences and unconscious bias.

 - Second, take a step back and really assess what we are saying and our expectation for change – Sometimes we can go too far in calling out oppressive behavior and we can end up committing oppressive behavior ourselves.

 - Third, be open to changing your mind.
 Butter and Cannabis used to be controversial and demonized for reasons that can lead to bad outcomes, but now the thinking has changed.

 Expanding my perspective by learning from other experiences

-I am a person of color (Identify as West Indian, however I have Black (Nigerian) ancestry).
+I am a person of color.
 Born in Suriname and grown up in Guyana, I slept on the floor, I used a Coco-Cola crate as a chair, ate onions or milk with rice.
 I mention this because this plays a role in how I view the world, along with my religion – I was born in a Hindu household, later converted to Christianity.
 I am aware that my lived experience is very different than others, so I constantly read and try to understand rather than cast my views, based solely on my experience.
 I want to be informed and approach solutions with lasting change.
 Many of my stance contradicts with my religion and/or views, simply because it is the right thing to do.
 However lately, I find myself hesitant to speak-up or ask questions on some events out of fear that I might be group-shamed or cancelled.
 The writing of this article may rub some the wrong way, but that is not my intention as I’m not leaning a certain way on a particular issue.
 I would like us to find a better mode of open dialogue rather than the use of social media.